ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

 ### API
 Inspecting a pipeline component is triggered with a gRPC/HTTP API request.
-If the pipeline component cannot be inspected for any reason (e.g. inspection not supported), an error is returned.
+If the pipeline component cannot be inspected for any reason (e.g. inspection not supported, component not found), an error is returned.

 Inspectable pipeline components themselves should expose an `Inspect` method, for example
 ```go